 To reduce the risk of SIDS, women should:

-- Get regular health care during pregnancy (prenatal care), and
+- Get regular prenatal care during pregnancy, AND

-- Not smoke, drink alcohol, or use illegal drugs during pregnancy or after the baby is born.
+- Not smoke, drink alcohol, use marijuana, or use illegal drugs during pregnancy or after the baby is born.

-- To reduce the risk of SIDS, do not smoke during pregnancy, and do not smoke or allow smoking around your baby or in your baby’s environment.
+To reduce the risk of SIDS, do not smoke during pregnancy, and do not smoke or allow smoking around your baby or in your baby’s environment.

 Follow health care provider guidance on your baby’s vaccines and regular health checkups.
 Vaccines not only protect baby’s health, but research shows that vaccinated babies are also at lower risk for SIDS.

-Do not use home heart or breathing monitors to reduce the risk of SIDS.
-If you have questions about using monitors for other health conditions, talk with your child’s health care provider.
-Keep in mind that monitors for health conditions are different from baby monitors that allow caregivers to hear and/or see an infant from another room.
-These baby monitors do not reduce or detect SIDS.
+Do not use heart or breathing monitors in the home to reduce the risk of SIDS.
+If you have questions about using these monitors for other health conditions, talk with your baby’s health care provider, and always follow safe sleep recommendations.

-- Give your infant plenty of tummy time when he or she is awake and when someone is watching.
-Supervised tummy time helps the baby’s neck, shoulder, and arm muscles get stronger.
+Give your baby plenty of tummy time when he or she is awake and when someone is watching.
+Supervised Tummy Time helps your baby’s neck, shoulder, and arm muscles get stronger.
 It also helps to prevent flat spots on the back of your baby’s head.
-Limiting the time in car seats, once the baby is out of the car, and changing the direction the infant lays in the sleep area from week to week can also help prevent flat spots on the back of the baby’s head.
+Limiting the time in car seats, once the baby is out of the car, and changing the direction the infant lays in the sleep area from week to week can also help to prevent flat spots on the back of baby’s head.